MUSC Bulletin | College of Health Professions

 - Have a Bachelor of Science or Bachelor of Arts degree from an accredited college or university by the time of matriculation.
 A minimum GPA of 3.0 on a 4.0 scale is required for consideration.

 - Submit Graduate Record Examination (GRE) scores.
 Applicants should strive for GRE scores in the 50th percentile or above on each section.
-The verbal GRE score is more heavily weighted in the admissions process.

 |Prerequisite Courses||Semester System (hrs)||Quarter system (hrs)|